 - 1. Employees may donate leave to another employee in the same agency for a medical emergency. - 2.
 Two types of leave are available to employees for donation. - a.
 Annual Leave the employee may donate up to the full amount of his/her accumulated hours. - b.
-Sick Leave the employee who has accumulated more than six hundred hours of sick leave can transfer the additional amounts over 600 hours to another employee.
+Sick Leave the employee who has accumulated more than six hundred hours of sick leave can transfer the additional amounts over 600 hours to another employee at fifty percent of the monetary value of the total hours transferred by the donor employee.
 Additional restrictions include that no more than 120 hours may be donated in any one fiscal year with the exception of the year in which an employee retires, when the employee may transfer up to 400 hours of sick leave.

-This policy applies to all state agencies who processes payroll through SHARE HCM.
+This policy applies to all state agencies who process payroll through SHARE HCM.